 Individualized Curriculum

-Each resident will have six months of an Individualized Curriculum consisting of three months of the Academic Development Block and three months of other rotations relevant to his or her future career.
+Residents will each have 10 months of Individualized Curriculum consisting of three months of the Academic Development Block and seven months of elective experiences relevant to their future career.

 The six months are distributed as follows: